rackerlabs/support-how-to/content/cloud-servers/understanding-logrotate-utility.md

 ### How it works

 The system runs logrotate on a schedule, usually daily.
-In fact, on most distributions you&rsquo;ll find the script that runs logrotate daily at:
+In fact, on most distributions you'll find the script that runs logrotate daily at:

     /etc/cron.daily/logrotate